Skip to main content

 • Description: Enables FIDO Security Keys to be used during Windows Sign In

-• In the Configuration Settings tab, click on Add and enter the following
+• In the Configuration Settings tab, click Add and enter the following:

 • Name: Turn on FIDO Security Keys for Windows Sign-In